Confidential Grief Specialist for Therapists

 What is a Confidential Grief Specialist?

 Someone who creates safe spaces for mental health professionals to process their shock, grief, and loss after a client suicide.
-This could occur in one-on-one therapy or consultation, as well as group processing if appropriate.
+This could occur in one-on-one therapy, consultation or mentorship, as well as group processing if appropriate.
 As a Confidential Grief Specialist, I have a mission to shape how mental health leadership responds to clinician loss so that the response can feel empowered, supportive, and compassionate instead of shaming, blaming, and chalked full of confusing messages to “cover your ass” and “keep going” in the face of grief.

 Why Me?